New York City Truck Accident Lawyer

 One of the many notable settlements we have achieved is a $2.65 million award to a driver who suffered neck and back injuries when his car was struck by a truck.
 We also secured a million-dollar settlement for a driver struck by a commercial van.

-Our Brooklyn truck accident attorneys can pursue damages for the following:
+Our NYC truck accident attorneys can pursue damages for the following:

 - Pain and suffering